mateofiorotto/node_express_web_server/README.md

 ## ENG
 ---
 This project is part of a course I took from the [SergieCode](https://www.youtube.com/watch?v=I17ln313Pjk&t=10479s) channel.
-It contains a fake REST API, allowing you to set up a mock server from a JSON file containing an array of objects.
+Contains a web server built with express and nodejs.

 ---
 ### HOW TO USE IT?